brikkho-net/strata-cms-template/site/content/post/How-components-communicate-in-VueJS.md

 <img src="/images/component-communication.jpg" alt="Components in VueJS communicate in a Unidirectional manner" />

 <strong>Using Custom Event and Props</strong>

 When trying to pass data from Child 1 to the Parent, you have to use the Props method and the Emit method.

-Using an Event Bus
+<strong>Using an Event Bus</strong>

 There is a second strategy where we can use an Event Bus.
 Using this strategy, we have to create a listener.